kong.service package

 static set_target(host: str, port: number) None[source]

 Sets the host and port on which to connect to for proxying the request.
 Using this method is equivalent to ask Kong to not run the load-balancing phase for this request, and consider it manually overridden.
 Load-balancing components such as retries and health-checks will also be ignored for this request.
+Use kong.service.set_retries to overwrite retries count.
 The host argument expects the hostname or IP address of the upstream server, and the port expects a port number.

 Phases: